-Function for opening a TCP socket (client).
-Identification number (the so-called handle) of the socket is returned.
-If a negative value is returned, the opening was not successful.
-Function open IPv4 or IPv6 socket according to remotename and localname or OS setting if DNS name is used.
-WARNING: this function not wait on connection is established.
-It take few miliseconds on local network but can take few seconds for remote location.
-If the function Write() or Read() is used before connection is established, error code -307 (file open error) is returned.
+Opens a TCP socket in client mode and returns its handle.
+A negative return value indicates failure to open the socket.
+The function opens either an IPv4 or IPv6 socket based on remotename, localname, or operating system settings if a DNS name is used.
+Note that this function does not wait for the connection to be established, which might take a few milliseconds on a local network or a few seconds for remote locations.
+If Write() or Read() are called before the connection is established, an error code -307 (file open error) is returned.